danielcuthbert/home-assistant/VINDRIKTNING/readme.md

 With the outside pollution sensor up and running, my mind got thinking about how pollution from outside travels inside once we open windows.
 I spent a while looking at potential solutions I could use and abuse and then IKEA released the [VINDRIKTNING](https://www.ikea.com/gb/en/p/vindriktning-air-quality-sensor-80515910/), a very cheap particulate matter (PM 2.5) sensor powered by USB-C and costing less than a tenner.

+The great thing about this unit, aside from the price, is that you can hack it to add additional sensors such as a BME280 (Temperature, Pressure & Humidity Sensor) or low-cost DHT temperature & humidity sensors.
+If this is your goal, I've added the howto at the end of this readme.

-You had me at cheap, so hello meatballs 'n gravy and a trip to IKEA to grab a few.
+Anyway, you had me at cheap, so hello meatballs 'n gravy and a trip to IKEA to grab a few.

 ## Hardware Breakdown